THE BOND, NEVER BROKEN

 “I have been referring clients and their dogs to Lisa Lucas for almost a decade now.
 Lisa is wonderful to work with as a veterinarian and understands that I don’t want to reach for drugs right away.
 Most of my clients learn behavior modification skills (for them and their dog!) from Lisa along with natural remedies.
 I love that Lisa works with and promotes the Veterinary Behaviorist at WSU’s Veterinary Teaching Hospital and keeps current with her training skills.
 My daughter and I took our own dog through one of Lisa’s basic obedience classes and her calmness and demeanor worked miracles for us.
 I cannot recommend Lisa enough!”

-Lisa is certified through the Certification Council for Professional Dog Trainers (CCPDT), the leading independent certifying organization for the dog training profession.
+Lisa was certified from 2004 through June, 2019 through the Certification Council for Professional Dog Trainers (CCPDT).
 This certification is endorsed by veterinarians, veterinary behaviorists and other animal care professionals.
 She has 15+ years of experience in various environments — group classes, board-and-train programs, private training, prison dog-training program (Geiger Corrections) and in an animal shelter (SCRAPS).

 Lisa is a professional member of the Association of Professional Dog Trainers